nagyistge/wiewslawsoltes.CanvasDiagram/README.md

 CanvasDiagram
 =============

-Logic diagram editor written for Android using Canvas.
+Logic diagram editor written in C# for Android using Canvas.